buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateOperation.md

 > EXAMPLE  A common coordinate operation is the one between the local engineering coordinate system of a construction project and any map or other coordinate reference system.

 An _IfcCoordinateOperation_ allows to connect:
-- an _IfcGeometricRepresentationContext_ &ndash; the base reference system of a virtual model
+- an _IfcGeometricRepresentationContext_ &ndash; a reference system of a virtual model
 - to an _IfcCoordinateReferenceSystem_ &ndash; the coordinate system which is related to the real world by datums.

 > EXAMPLE  This can is done by setting: